ngti/svg-grabber/README.md

 [Link to store](https://chrome.google.com/webstore...)

 ### Permissions
-Svg-grabber requires permission to read and modify all the data of the website that you want to extrach the svg files from.
+The extension requires permission to read and modify all the data of the website that you want to extrach the svg files from.
 It is nessesary to parse and extract the svg assets on the site.

 ## Developer mode
 If you would like to modify this extension, you will need to install it manually.
 Clone, download or fork this repository.
 In Chrome Extnesions page `chrome://extensions/`.
 Developer mode must be enabled, then click the button **Load unpacked extension**.